-So, here I am: wife to the finest husband God ever made, mother to my two beautiful “babies” who are taller than me.
-I’m proprietor of a small cupcake business and an aspiring gospel singer blessed to have provided vocals on numerous recordings.
+So, here I am: wife, mother, baker, and a wannabe gospel singer blessed to have provided vocals on numerous recordings.
 I’m a former stay-at-home mother (14 years, y’all!) and homeschool teacher who still reads voraciously.
 My…

 ALL-TIME FAVORITE NOVEL: Sugar by Bernice McFadden

 SECOND PLACE CONTENDERS: Standing at the Scratch Line (Guy Johnson) and The Sisterhood of Blackberry Corner (Andrea Smith)